Suppressing Gauge Drift in Quantum Simulations with Gauge Transformations: Introduction

 The method laid out in this paper concerns a different form of quantum simulation, called digital simulation \cite{DigAnal1}, where qubits and quantum gates are used to simulate states of the system as well as operations on these states.
-While some methods take care to only simulate physical states, employing techniques such as solving the Gauss laws \cite{Encode1,Encode3,Encode4,Encode5,Encode6,Encode7,Encode8,LGTsim5} or using a dual formulation \cite{Dual1,Dual2,Dual3}, this paper focuses on methods that simulate the full Hilbert space and then propose an algorithm to run within the simulation that restrain the system's state from drifting outside of the physical subspace.
-Such methods include living with the errors under the premise that they are reduced for smaller timesteps \cite{LiveWithIt}, a quantum control theory method of dynamical decoupling \cite{DynamicalDecoupling}, using an oracle to check for violations of gauge invariance \cite{AbelianOracle}, and using classical noise \cite{ZenoRandomNoise}.
+While some methods take care to only simulate physical states, employing techniques such as solving the Gauss laws \cite{Encode1,Encode3,Encode4,Encode5,Encode6,Encode7,Encode8,LGTsim5,Twirl} or using a dual formulation \cite{Dual1,Dual2,Dual3}, this paper focuses on methods that simulate the full Hilbert space and then propose an algorithm to run within the simulation that restrain the system's state from drifting outside of the physical subspace.
+Such methods include living with the errors under the premise that they are reduced for smaller timesteps \cite{LiveWithIt}, a quantum control theory method of dynamical decoupling \cite{DynamicalDecoupling}, using an oracle to check for violations of gauge invariance \cite{AbelianOracle}, implementing a dynamical post-selection protocol using ancilla qubits coupled to local gauge operators \cite{Monitored1,Monitored2}, and using classical noise \cite{ZenoRandomNoise}.
 This last method of classical noise relies on the continuous Zeno effect to constrain the gauge drift.
 This is in contrast to the method to be outlined in this paper, that relies on the standard quantum Zeno effect \cite{Zeno} of frequent measurement as a method of curtailing drift.

 This paper is organized as follows.
 Section II outlines the method of utilizing gauge transformations in two ways to suppress gauge drift.
 Section III exhibits the method on a pure four-site 1D SU$(2)$ toy model with periodic boundary conditions.
 Section IV discusses the implementation of the method, specifically the sampling and implementation of the gauge transformations as well as any costs associated with the method.
 Section V concludes with a short summary and points to potential future work.